yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 }
 {% endhighlight %}

-For more information, see [GigaSpaces.NET - Interoperability With Non .NET Applications|Interoperability].{note:title=AliasName and SqlQuery}
+For more information, see [GigaSpaces.NET - Interoperability With Non .NET Applications|Interoperability].

+{% note title=AliasName and SqlQuery %}
 When using space SqlQuery on an object with properties which are aliased, the query text needs to use the aliased property names.
-For more information about SqlQuery, see [GigaSpaces.NET - Sql Query|SqlQuery].{note}
+For more information about SqlQuery, see [GigaSpaces.NET - Sql Query|SqlQuery].
+{% endnote %}

 # Persistency